eibens/triangle/README.md

 You can **rotate the tetrahedron** around the vertical and horizontal axis by moving the mouse while pressing the left mouse button anywhere on screen.

+## Implementation

+The core of the algorithm is found in the `createMesh` function in `src/main.js`.
+It generates the vertex data (positions and colors) for the multiple levels of the tetrahedron.
+The initial tetrahedron is constructed from the points of a cube ranging from -1 to 1.
+We start at (-1 -1 -1) and repeatedly move diagonally by flipping the signs of exactly two components.
+This gives us four equidistant points.

+We start with a given number of iterations and recursively subdivide the starting tetrahedron.
+The inductive step constructs four smaller tetrahedra inside a given set of four points at the halfway points of its edges.
+Every recursion decrements the iteration counter.
+When it reaches zero only a simple tetrahedron mesh is needed and given points (A B C D) we can can form triangles (A B C), (B C D), (C D A), and (D A B).

+Every vertex has a `position` and `color` component.
+For animation we additionally supply a `positionTarget` and `colorTarget`, which are used as the second value for a linear interpolation in the vertex shader.

 ## Technologies

 - [npm](https://www.npmjs.com/): Handles dependencies and scripts.